nherriot/ansible_works/myPlatforms/chapter2-testing-ansible.md

 The command is 'ansible'.
 The module is 'ping'.
 The user we are using is -u.
 We also pass --ask-pas which tells ansible to ask for the password.
 Normally ansible will not allow you to type passwords and requires public/private key on the remote server.

+**Note**
+If you see an error pertaining to python not being found on the target machine, then it may be that you are deploying to a machine that has python 2 and python 3 installed, where python 3 is the default option on that machine.
+The error might look like this:

+	178.62.102.65 | FAILED! => {
+	    "changed": false,
+	    "module_stderr": "Shared connection to 178.62.102.65 closed.\r\n",
+	    "module_stdout": "/bin/sh: 1: /usr/bin/python: not found\r\n",
+	    "msg": "MODULE FAILURE\nSee stdout/stderr for the exact error", "rc": 127
+	}

+In this case change your *hosts* (inventory) file to call the specific version of python on the target machine.
+The *'hosts'* file should look something like this:

+	[NoisyAtom-Portal]
+	178.62.31.182 ansible_python_interpreter=/usr/bin/python3

 ## Step 2 - Get Your Public Key Onto The Remote Server